 It's important to keep in mind that the data for this analysis is derived from "deals."
 By definition, all deals on dealnews are price-checked, verified offers that are at "the lowest total price we could find" at that given moment.
 As such, the data used for dealnews' Black Friday predictions is based on low prices, not average prices.
-Thus, when we say that 46" and 47" HDTVs will fall as low as $299, a shopper should not expect this to be the average or median price.
+Thus, when we say that 47" TVs will fall as low as $269, a shopper should not expect this to be the average or median price.

-Occasionally, we refer back to past predictions with an assessment of whether or not the prediction was accurate; cumulatively, 74% of our 2011 predictions were at or below our estimates.
+Occasionally, we refer back to past predictions with an assessment of whether or not the prediction was accurate; cumulatively, 73% of applicable prices were at or below our predicted estimates.
 For our purposes, we define an accurate price-based prediction as one that was within ±10% of the actual lowest price we saw.
 If there was no deal whatsoever, then we exclude the prediction from our accuracy rating.
-As for deals that were under our prediction, most were still within 20%, although one prediction from 2011 was significantly less.

 So what's the best thing to do with all this information you've just absorbed?
 We recommend deciding what categories are the most important to you, and setting up an email alert so you can not only be notified of relevant deals around Black Friday weekend, but also stay abreast of any changes in the trends in the meantime.
 You can also keep an eye on the Black Friday ad leaks as they trickle in.
-(We've already seen one so far!)
-The best approach to Black Friday is always to be armed with information.
-We want to help you in that department.
+The best approach to Black Friday is to be armed with information, and DealNews wants to help you do that.